szhuang21/IlliniThreads-Mobile/README.md

 # IlliniThreads-Mobile
-To run, install the expo app and then type `expo start` into your terminal
+To run, install the expo app on your phone, type `expo start` into the terminal, and scan the QR code with your phone